TheanosLearning/TheanosLearning.github.io/index.md

-# Hey guys!
-I'm TensorFlow,
+# Hey guys, I'm TensorFlow!

 I enjoy playing Gears of War 4 Horde and developing hobby projects to enhance player experience.
 Most of my projects are in Javascript, which I learned by taking the _30 day Javascript challenge_.